RuriOSS/ruri/README.md

 # The enhanced version

 [rurima](https://github.com/Moe-hacker/rurima) was planned to be the ruri manager, but since it now has a full integration of ruri, you can use it as an enhanced version of ruri.
-Note that rurima is still WIP.

 # Highlights